noelbeane/Mosaic-Grid/README.md

 Mosaic Grid
 ==============

 Mosaic Grid is a responsive theme designed to surface content in easy to swallow chunks that encourage further exploration with less clutter and more substance.
-The main content area utilizes the Masonry cascading grid layout library.
+The main content area utilizes the **Masonry** cascading grid layout library.
 This Javascript library places elements in optimal position based on available vertical space.

 From the smallest handheld device to the largest flat screen Mosaic Grid offers a clean presentation at any scale.

-### Features

-**Responsive Grid System**
-Mosaic Grid is built on a responsive grid system that allows you to adjust your design to fit any device.
 The default breakpoints are broken into four recognizable sizes (small, medium, large, and x-large), where small represents most handheld devices and large represents your average desktop computer.
 Feel free to add or remove breakpoints in the **media_queries.scss** file located in the **sass/** folder.
 This is a good time to discuss the file structure of the download.

-**File Structure**
+###File Structure
 * **_preview** – contains a full demo of the theme.
 Any changes you make will be reflected here.
 * **components** – contains a large number of javascript libraries that are available to enchance your development (JQuery, Masonry, Modernizr, etc.)
 * **js** – contains the core Mosaic Grid package.
 Any changes to this folder will compile and be reflected in the _preview folder